eglassman/cool-papers/defs.md

 #### Learning of similarity functions and rules

-"abstracting rules and computing similarity to exemplars ... should both be seen as special cases of a more general Bayesian learning framework" [29]
+"abstracting rules and computing similarity to exemplars ... should both be seen as special cases of a more general Bayesian learning framework...
+[In other words,] rules and similarity are best seen as two ends of a continuum of possible concept representations."
+[29]

-"In domains ranging from reasoning to language acquisition, a broad view is emerging of cognition as a hybrid of two distinct modes of computation, one based on applying abstract rules and the other based on assessing similarity to stored exemplars [7]."
+"In domains ranging from reasoning to language acquisition, a broad view is emerging of cognition as a hybrid of two distinct modes of computation, one based on applying abstract rules and the other based on assessing similarity to stored exemplars [29's 7]."
 [29]

 ##### Bayesian program [concept] learning (BPL)